Brookhurst 4 Cinemas

 Over the years the Brookhurst Theatre, always an independent, was converted to four screens and its exterior was changed from the way it once was.
 In its original form, the 944-seat cinema could be considered Orange County’s first modern theater and predated Edwards Theatres entry into the county.
 In later years it was mostly forgotten because no one remembers it in its prime as a large 70mm, single-screen venue situated in a quiet part of Anaheim.
 Also forgotten is the Brookhurst Loge, a very small but plush theater with all-loge seating, which was built next door in a separate building in 1970.

-In the fall of 2003, with its signage removed, the Brookhurst remained vacant awaiting its fate.
+In the fall of 2003, with its signage removed, the Brookhurst 4 Cinemas remained vacant awaiting its fate.
 Rescued by the TriStone Cinema Group, it re-opened in December 2009 as a discount movie theatre.
 It was closed again in spring of 2011.
 It was demolished in February 2014.

 Just login to your account and subscribe to this theater